josephgenzer/Volatility_Modeling/README.md

 - GARCH(1,1)
   - Fit with Student’s t innovations, was refit daily using a 250-day rolling window
   - Parameters were estimated via maximum likelihood on each window
-  - In the observed period, GARCH tracks medium-range volatility regimes well, but underreacts in periods of abrupt volatility reversal
+  - Captures medium-range volatility regimes but underreacts during sharp regime shifts

 - Long Short-Term Memory (LSTM)
   - Trained to predict 1-step-ahead volatility using 20-day sequences of scaled rolling volatility
-  - Hyperparameters were selected via grid search to minimize QLIKE on the test set
+  - Hyperparameters selected via grid search to minimize QLIKE on the test set
   - Architecture: 1 LSTM layer (32 units), 0.2 dropout, dense output layer
   - Trained using MSE loss and the Adam optimizer (learning rate = 0.005) for 20 epochs, batch size = 32
-  - In the observed period, LSTM closely tracks volatility during both calm and turbulent periods, including sharp regime shifts in mid-2024
+  - Tracks volatility well across calm and turbulent periods, including sharp reversals in mid-2024

 - Support Vector Regression (SVR)
   - Trained to predict 1-step-ahead volatility from 20-day lagged input vectors of scaled rolling volatility
   - Hyperparameters were selected via grid search to minimize QLIKE on the test set
   - Configuration: RBF kernel with C=10, epsilon=0.001, gamma='auto'
   - Trained using the default epsilon-insensitive loss with scikit-learn’s SVR implementation
-  - In the observed period, SVR tracks both smooth and volatile phases, including the mid-2024 spike, while producing smoother forecasts than LSTM
+  - Produces smoother forecasts than LSTM while retaining responsiveness during volatility spikes

 - Hybrid Model
   - A convex combination of the GARCH, LSTM, and SVR forecasts was used to construct a hybrid volatility forecast
   - Weights were optimized to minimize QLIKE under non-negativity and sum-to-one constraints
-    - Optimized weights: GARCH = 0.0742, LSTM = 0.4558, SVR = 0.4701
+    - Optimized weights: GARCH = 0.07, LSTM = 0.46, SVR = 0.47
-  - GARCH’s regime-level structure combined with the nonlinear adaptability of LSTM and SVR
+  - Combines GARCH’s regime structure with LSTM/SVR's nonlinear adaptability
-  - In the observed period, the hybrid model balances smoothness and responsiveness, adapting effectively across volatility regimes including the mid-2024 spike
+  - Balances smoothness and responsiveness, adapting well to dynamic regimes including the 2024 spike

-## Results
-- Models were evaluated using QLIKE, MSE, Pearson correlation, and directional accuracy to assess distributional fit, pointwise error, co-movement, and trend alignment.
-SVR and LSTM outperformed GARCH by capturing nonlinear and sequential structures, while the hybrid model combined their strengths for more regime-adaptive forecast.
+- Models evaluated on QLIKE, MSE, Pearson correlation, and directional accuracy to capture distributional fit, pointwise error, co-movement, and trend alignment.
+LSTM and SVR outperformed GARCH by capturing sequential and nonlinear patterns.
+The hybrid model achieved the best overall performance by combining the complementary strengths of each approach, offering a more robust and adaptive volatility forecast.